NotAShelf/nvf/docs/manual/hacking.md

 [korthout/backport-action]: https://github.com/korthout/backport-action
 [release.json]: https://github.com/NotAShelf/nvf/blob/main/release.json

-Stable releases of **nvf** live on dedicated release branches (e.g. `v26.07`), cut from `main` when a release is tagged.
+Stable releases of **nvf** live on dedicated release branches (e.g.
+`release/26.07`), cut from `main` when a release is tagged.
 A release branch is marked with `"isReleaseBranch": true` in [release.json], whereas `main` is the development branch and keeps it `false`.
 Once a release branch exists, select fixes from `main` may be _backported_ onto it, so that users tracking the stable release receive them without also pulling in unreleased changes.

 ### Requesting a Backport {#sec-requesting-backport}

 Backports are handled automatically by the [korthout/backport-action] workflow, driven by labels.
-To backport a pull request, apply a label of the form `backport-<release>`, where `<release>` names the target branch.
-For example, `backport-v26.07` targets the `v26.07` branch.
+To backport a pull request, apply a label of the form `backport: release/<release>`, where `<release>` is the release number.
+For example, `backport: release/26.07` targets the `release/26.07` branch.

 The label may be applied either before or after the pull request is merged; the workflow triggers on both.
-Once a labelled pull request is merged, a bot opens a new pull request cherry-picking the change onto the target branch.
+Once a labeled pull request is merged, a bot opens a new pull request cherry-picking the change onto the target branch.
 If several backport labels are present, one backport pull request is opened per target.